maroontress/StyleChecker/README.md

 - [SpaceBeforeSemicolon](doc/rules/SpaceBeforeSemicolon.md),
   [NoSpaceAfterSemicolon](doc/rules/NoSpaceAfterSemicolon.md) &mdash;
-  Regulate spacing around a semicolon, specially in `for` statements.
+  Regulate spacing around a semicolon, especially in `for` statements.
   The style `for (;;)` of an infinite `for` loop is allowed.
   Note that this rule is realized with NoSpaceBeforeSemicolon and SpaceAfterSemicolon analyzers, and they are a replacement for